| |

 As a retirement geek, I thought about retirement TWENTY years before I was eligible to retire!

-Yes, that's pretty odd... but by occupation, I am a Retirement Manager, and I have done Pre-Retirement Planning Programs for my employer for 20 years.
-I've heard the speakers over and over so that I can practically do their presentations!
-Grin!
+Yes, that's pretty odd... but by occupation, I was a Retirement Manager, and I have hosted Pre-Retirement Planning Programs for my employer for 25 years.
+I've heard many speakers and this topic simply interests me as it was what I lived since l985.

 How can you out live your retirement, you ask?
 By living past where savings are still available to you, living day to day in retirement, with no back up monies, too old to work, but your savings are long gone and you are simply just existing...